Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: Uh, Kitchen, I think.
 [To himself as he sees Nebula] That's awesome.

 NEBULA: [into an earpiece] Rhodey, careful on re-entry.
-There's an idiot
+There's an idiot o